larowlan/time-travel-with-git/slides.md

 Note:

-- if you're evaluating Drupal
+- some of you may be new to or evaluating Drupal

 --